arr11-rice/cmor-438-project/1. Supervised Learning/README.md

 ## a.
 A brief description of the algorithms implemented.

-This repository implements four supervised learning algorithms from scratch:
+This repository implements eight supervised learning algorithms from scratch:

 - **Perceptron**: A binary classifier that updates weights based on misclassified samples using a step function.
 Implemented in 2D to visually demonstrate classification boundaries.